Château de Vissec: History

 The House of Vissec was one of the most ancient and greatest of Languedoc.
 It owed its origin to lands and a castle of the same name in the dioceses of Lodève and Alais.
 The former Lords of Vissec added to the titles of their land, the quality of powerful Lords.
 This title was worn by three bishops in the 14th century and was especially illustrated by the family Vissec de Latude.

 On November 2, 1570, Jacques de Montfaucon, Lord of Vissec, presiding over the court of the helps of Montpellier, became First Consul and attended the general States of the province in Beaucaire.

 Vissec depended on the barony of Hierle.

 On August 27, 1628, Henri, duc de Rohan, ordered Fulcran II d' Assas to raze the castle to the ground with the houses of the village of Vissec and the mill of Foux.
-In September, learning that the destruction achieved nothing, he ordered the viguerie in Vigan to send Carrier with 60 soldiers and 120 pioneers and masons.
-On December 22, 1628, Carrier demanded the payment of all the expenses of his troop who stayed in Vissec until the total demolition.
-If the ramparts and defensive points were given up, Christophe de Montfaucon, baron of Vissec, baron of Hierle, could live again in what buildings remained.
+In September, learning that the destruction achieved nothing, he ordered the viguerie in Vigan to send a carrier with 60 soldiers and 120 pioneers and masons.
+On December 22, 1628, the carrier demanded the payment of all the expenses of his troop who stayed in Vissec until the total demolition.
+If the ramparts and defensive points were given up, Christophe de Montfaucon, baron of Vissec, baron of Hierle could have lived again in what buildings remained.

 Pierre de Montfaucon had the fortress repaired by 1646.

 On July 22, 1654, Pierre de Montfaucon and his band were condemned to death for all their crimes (murders, rapes, plunders).
 On September 15, 1655, the razing of the fortifications of Vissec was added to this condemnation, and the filling of ditches.
 The dismantling took place from 26 to 28 June 1656, but Pierre de Montfaucon escaped.
 He was arrested in 1660 and imprisoned in the apartment house in Paris.
 In 1668, he was released thanks to the intervention of the Prince of Conti, Louis Armand Ier de Bourbon-Conti.